Overview

 The following procedures apply to reports of misconduct which appear to constitute Title IX Sexual Harassment.
 For all other concerns, NSU reserves the right to employ other procedures such as those in the Student Code of Conduct, Employee or Faculty Policy Manuals, or other applicable NSU publication.
 While this is a broad overview of the resolution process, additional information about how procedures are implemented is available at www.nova.edu/title-ix.
 In addition, parties will receive written notice of details specific to their cases, such as specific deadlines, designation of investigator(s) and/or decision- maker, hearing agendas, and other such details.
 A pdf of the NSU Title IX/Sexual Misconduct Policy and Procedures is available for download here.

 Any person may report sexual harassment online, in-person, by mail, by telephone, or by email at any time to the Title IX Coordinator.
-NSU employees1 who observe, receive a report of, or otherwise learn about potential violations of this policy are required to inform the Title IX Coordinator.
+NSU employees1 who observe, receive a disclosure of, or otherwise learn about potential violations of this policy are required to inform the Title IX Coordinator, regardless of when or where the incident occurred.
+An employee operating under their legally protected confidential privilege (e.g., a counselor providing therapy to a client, a medical provider giving care to a patient, etc.) at the time should provide the individual with the contact information for the Title IX Coordinator and how to file a complaint.
 Incidents involving immediate threats and/or potential child abuse or neglect are also subject to applicable mandatory reporting laws and may need to be reported to appropriate law enforcement personnel or other officials.

-Supportive Measures are non-disciplinary, non-punitive, individualized services and adjustments available to the affected student, regardless of whether a formal complaint is filed.
-These measures are designed to ensure equal educational access, protect safety, and/or deter sexual harassment without unreasonably burdening others.
+Supportive Measures are offered, when appropriate, to those NSU students, employees, or others accessing NSU who may be impacted by sexual misconduct.
 Examples include counseling, extension of class deadlines, modifications to class schedule(s), no-contact orders, etc. If the incident may also constitute a crime of sexual violence, the Title IX Coordinator will provide information about rights and options for reporting to law enforcement.Information about supportive measures is only shared with those officials responsible for implementing them.

 A Formal Complaint is a document filed by a complainant (i.e. the person who reportedly experienced sexual harassment) which 1) describes the sexual harassment committed by another person or group of people (i.e. respondent(s)) and 2) requests that NSU investigate the incident under these procedures.
 A formal complaint may be filed by a parent/guardian on behalf of their minor student, and a formal complaint may also be initiated by the Title IX Coordinator.
 As incidents may be initially reported to NSU through a variety of means (email, postal mail, telephone, online reporting form, etc.), part of the initial response by the Title IX Coordinator will be to confirm that the complainant is requesting an investigation in accordance with the Title IX Resolution Procedures.